 Bayeté Ross Smith is a photographer, multi-media artist, filmmaker, and educator living in New York City.
 He is represented by beta pictoris gallery/Maus Contemporary

-Bayeté's accolades include an International Center of Photography Infinity Award for New Media, a Harbers Storytelling Project tnp5 Fellowship, a FSP/Jerome Fellowship, fellowships and residencies at the McColl Center for Art and Innovation, the Kala Institute, the Laundromat Project, and the SoEx Mission Voices Program.
-He has also been involved in a variety of community and public art projects with organizations such as the Jerome Foundation, BRIC Arts Media, The Amistad Center, The Laundromat Project, the Flux Art Fair, the NYC Parks Department, Alternate Roots, the Hartford YMCA and the San Francisco Municipal Transit Agency.
+Bayeté's accolades include an International Center of Photography Infinity Award for New Media, a TED Residency, a FSP/Jerome Fellowship, an Embedded Media Maker selection supported by the John D. and Catherine T. MacArthur Foundation, fellowships and residencies at the McColl Center for Art and Innovation, the Kala Institute, and the Laundromat Project.
+He has also been involved in a variety of community and public art projects with organizations such as the Jerome Foundation, BRIC Arts Media, The Amistad Center, The Laundromat Project, the NYC Parks Department, the Museum of Contemporary Art Detroit, the Hartford YMCA and the San Francisco Municipal Transit Agency.
 His work has been published in numerous books and magazines, including Question Bridge: Black males in America (2015), Dis:Integration: The Splintering of Black America (2010), Posing Beauty: African American Images from the 1890s to the Present (2009), Black: A Celebration of A Culture (2005), The Spirit Of Family (2002); SPE Exposure: The Society of Photographic Education Journal, Black Enterprise Magazine, and Working Mother Magazine.

 In addition to his fine art practice Bayeté is currently the Associate Program Director for the Kings against Violence Initiative (KAVI), a hospital and school based violence prevention non-profit organization in New York that partners with Kings County Hospital.
-He has also taught at the International Center of Photography, New York University's Tisch School of the Arts, Parsons, the New School for Design, the California College of the Arts
+He is a faculty member at the International Center of Photography and New York University's Tisch School of the Arts.